datakind/permanent-colandr-back/kubernetes/log.md

 Specifically, outstanding steps are:

 - Adjust passwords, and save them as AKS secrets instead of in the files in folder `./kubernetes`
-- For consistenct, names need to be wteaked so they all start with 'colandr-`
+- For consistent, names need to be wteaked so they all start with 'colandr-`
 - Cost analysis, this might be pricey!
 - Refactoring of this into GitHub actions for CI/CD
 - Removal of this branch